TheOdinProject/curriculum/git/intermediate_git/working_with_remotes.md

 This section contains a general overview of topics that you will learn in this lesson.

-  * Using remotes to change history
+  - Using remotes to change history.
-  * Dangers of history-changing operations
+  - Dangers of history-changing operations.
-  * Best practices of history-changing operations
+  - Best practices of history-changing operations.

 #### git push -\-force